 The exchange sacrifice is one of the most fascinating themes in chess.
 It is not a mating combination, nor a temporary sacrifice to get back the material within a few moves.
-It’s a deep positional sacrifice that changes the character the position.
+It’s a deep positional sacrifice that changes the character of the position.
 The pieces acquire the true value for what they do on the board and not by their material significance.

 The most important part of the sacrifice is setting up your mind to do it, especially in positions where you don’t need to do it.
 A player must trust his instinct in order to give up material without any guaranteed reward.
 The game will go on and it’s better not to be counting the value of the pieces outside the board.

-When speaking of the exchange sacrifice, we are obliged to mention the former world champion Tigran Petrosian.
+When speaking of the exchange sacrifice, we are obliged to mention the former world champion, Tigran Petrosian.
 This was his trademark resource, something that he did in many of his games with great success.
-In one of his books he dedicates a whole chapter to this element of chess.
+In one of his books, he dedicates a whole chapter to this element of chess.